weedle-app/weedle-rn-monorepo/README.md

 | [Auth](/packages/auth) | [![badge](https://img.shields.io/npm/v/@weedle-app/auth?style=for-the-badge)](https://www.npmjs.com/package/@weedle-app/auth) |

+## Quick Start

+To use the SDKs, you need to setup a react native app that is web3 compatible.
+You can grab one here (<a href="https://github.com/weedle-app/weedle-expo-bare-workflow">RN Web3 Starter</a>) or you can set one up yourself.

+Once you have the app ready, the next step would be to install the app(core module).
+There are some required dependencies to make the SDK work properly:

+- @walletconnect/web3-provider
+- @walletconnect/react-native-dapp
+- @react-native-async-storage/async-storage

+Once you have all that setup, you can proceed to work with the SDK(s) you are interested in.

 ## Contributing

 Wish to contribute ?
 Still working on a couple of guidelines, but shoot an email to tech@joinweedle.com or @thefullstackgod on twitter and we'll get you started